 I think this is actually a really fun braid, and it seemed kinda summery to me (hence the name), but of course I’m sure it would work great for all seasons. 😉 It definitely spices up a regular braid over your shoulder. 😉

-It’s a kind of messy braid, but elegant at the same time-so pretty!
+It’s a kind of messy braid, yet elegant at the same time.
+So pretty!

 Items needed: 2 small rubber hair elastics, 1 normal hair tie, 5-6 bobby pins.